 A Westmont reviewer said of Nature’s Best Fresh Market: “My favorite place for excellent produce, fresh meat, international and specialty.
 Perfect size store, not too big, terrific service, clean, well-stocked, [and]well-run.
 Always busy, diverse customers, pleasant atmosphere, never too long a checkout wait.”

 Topped by what has to be some of America’s best signage — a flexing hot dog showing off his muscles to a winking wiener girl — Superdawg has been an institution on Milwaukee Avenue across from Caldwell Woods since Maurie Berman opened it in 1948.
 The recently returned G.I. designed the building, devised his own secret recipe, and set up a drive-in at what was then the end of the streetcar line.
 He planned to sell 32-cent Superdawg sandwiches to "swimming families and cruisin’ teens" for a few months during the summer to help put him through school at Northwestern.
 In 1950, Maurie passed the CPA exam, but he and wife Flaurie decided to keep operating Superdawg and to open year-round.
 The family-owned, working drive-in still serves superior pure beef dogs, "the loveliest, juiciest creation of pure beef hot dog (no pork, no veal, no cereal, no filler) formally dressed with all the trimmings: golden mustard, tangy piccalilli, kosher dill pickle, chopped Spanish onions, and a memorable hot pepper."
-Sadly, Maurie passed away in May 2015 at age 89, but the family-run operation is still going strong: Maurie’s 8-year-old great-granddaughter recently worked her first shift there.
-Find more details on Superdawg here
+Sadly, Maurie passed away in May 2015 at age 89 and Flaurie passed earlier this year, but the family-run operation is still going strong: Maurie’s 8-year-old great-granddaughter recently worked her first shift there.

-Among the newer pubs on this list, The Grafton in Chicago blends time-honored tradition with a contemporary gastropub feel.
+The Grafton blends time-honored tradition with a contemporary gastropub feel.
 The food is terrific, and the Guinness takes a good two minutes to pour — as it should.
 The Grafton has really embraced the idea of a public house, offering a comfy place to read or get some work done during the afternoon and on weekend days, and a relaxed atmosphere in which to unwind at night.

 Decades before the likes of Mario Batali and Michael White reimagined fine Italian dining, Tony Mantuano taught Chicagoans how to enjoy refined Italian fare at Spiaggia (“beach” in Italian).
 Mantuano has won countless accolades, including the 2005 James Beard Award for Best Chef in the Midwest, and Spiaggia was named Best Italian Restaurant in Chicago by The Daily Meal.
 Reopening after a redesign in 2014 (its first since 1999), the restaurant added 50 percent more seats with views, a new lounge, and a floor-to-ceiling, glass-enclosed, temperature-controlled wine room showcasing 1,700 of Spiaggia’s nearly 5,000 bottles.
 The new restaurant menu follows the traditional Italian courses of antipasto, pasta, secondi, and dessert, but with almost entirely new dishes.
 One thing that hasn’t changed is Spiaggia’s ability to delight diners.
 Much of that can be credited to Mantuano and chef de cuisine Joe Flamm, who serves mouthwatering fare like duck tortellini with cherry, pistachio, and Parmigiano-Reggiano; dry-aged bistecca alla fiorentina with truffle hollandaise, turnip, and onion jam; and their famed gnocchi with black truffle, ricotta, and Parmigiano-Reggiano.
 A five- or six-course tasting menu is also available, for $105 and $165, respectively.